asyml/ForteHealth/CONTRIBUTING.md

 ### ForteHealth, Forte and Forte-Wrapper Package Convention

-We adopt standard namespace packaging strategy.
+We adopt standard namespace packaging strategy o coordinate different Forte projects.
 Namespace packages allow us to split the sub-packages and modules within a single package across multiple, separate distribution packages.
 This can be useful for a large collection of loosely-related packages, which is the use case for FortHealth and hence allows us to provide a more modular and effective user experience.

-#### The `fortex` namespace and Forte Wrappers
+#### The `fortex` namespace for other Forte based projects
+ We use the namespace packaging here to make sure different `fortex` projects can be installed at the same folder without conflicting with each other.
+In general, `fortex` is the shared namespace for different Forte-based projects.

 * `fortex.xxx`: Forte Wrapper contains adapters of third party tools.
 Each tool is installed in its own namespace to avoid dependency conflicts.
-Each directory contains a standalone project and can be installed independently. *The project will be installed as `fortex.xxx` and under `fortex/xxx` folder in the site-packages.* For example, `fortex.nltk` will be installed under `site_packages/fortex/nltk` folder via `pip install forte.nltk` and the tool can be imported via `import fortex.nltk` and uninstalled via `pip uninstall forte.nltk`.
+Each directory contains a standalone project and can be installed independently. *The project will be installed as `fortex.xxx` and under `fortex/xxx` folder in the site-packages.* For example, `fortex.nltk` will be installed under `site_packages/fortex/nltk`.

 ### Ontology namespaces
+We have a similar package convention for the ontology code.

 * The `ftx.medical` namespace contains the ontologies necessary for the tools to work in the biomedical and clinical domain, like "MedicalEntityMention", "UMLSConceptLink", etc.
-* The `ft.onto` namespace contains the core/basic ontology types defined by Forte, data types in this namespace are mainly generic NLP concepts, such as "Sentence", "Token".
+* The `ft.onto` namespace contains the core/basic ontology types defined by Forte, data types in this namespace are mainly generic ML data concepts, such as "Sentence", "Token".
+Mainly the Forte developers will use this namespace.
+Since no namespace packaging is used here, if another `ft` package is used, it may cause conflicts.
+So we advise you not to.
 * The `ftx` namespace supports namespace packaging:
   * We use `ftx.onto` namespace to show extra types for demo/example purposes.
-  * We are also working one additional types in the `ftx.xxx` namespace types for certain domains.
+  * We also develop in other `ftx.xxx` namespace types for certain domains where `xxx` represents that domain.

 ### Report Bugs